-A high standard of attendance and punctuality is expected of all pupils throughout the school year.
-Employers increasingly ask for information regarding attendance when seeking references.
-The School encourages pupils and parents to ensure that attendance levels remain high.
+A high standard of attendance and punctuality is expected of all students throughout the school year.
+Good school attendance directly correlates with attainment – girls will achieve better when they are in class.
+Furthermore, employers increasingly ask for information regarding attendance when seeking references.
+The School encourages students and parents to ensure that attendance levels remain high.

 Parents should note that:

-- When the pupil returns, parents need to provide a note explaining the absence, even if a phone call has already been made
+- When the student returns, parents need to provide a note explaining the absence, for the Form Tutor

 Parents should also note that:

 - Attendance that falls below 85% is considered to be ‘poor attendance’